corazawaf/coraza-spoa/README.md

 ### Clean
 When you need to re-compile the source code, you can use the command `make clean` to clean the executable file.

+## Configuration file
+The example configuration file is `config.yml.default`, you can copy it and modify the related configuration information.

 ## Start the service
 After you have compiled it, you can start the service by running the command `./coraza-spoa`.
 ```shell